 Serious – or potentially serious – conditions such as stroke, heart disease, cancer or diabetes are examples of illnesses which sometimes cause people to bring forward their retirement date.
 People suffering from conditions such as these may also qualify to receive a higher income if they buy an annuity – a financial product which pays you an income for the rest of your life.
 More on this later.

-Being diagnosed with a terminal illness can also affect your options – for instance, it could mean you’re able to take all of your pension fund as cash.
+Being diagnosed with a terminal illness can also affect your options – for instance, it could mean you're able to take all of your pension fund as cash before the standard age of 55.
 For these purposes, a terminal illness is usually defined as an incurable condition where the individual concerned is likely to have 12 months or less to live.

 If it looks as though you'll need to finish work earlier than you imagined, there are a number of questions you'll need to ask yourself.